Want to know where to put your Google Analytics code in WordPress, and how to get it installed in the right spot?

 So, adding the code anywhere but the header can result in incorrect data.

-How to Add Your Google Analytics Code into Header
+How to Add Google Analytics Code in a WordPress Header

 Method 1: Use MonsterInsights to Add Google Analytics Code

 The easiest way is to set up your Google Analytics with your WordPress site using the MonsterInsights plugin.